-Upon completing the Certificate Program, students may enroll in the Diploma Program.
-There are six required courses in the Diploma Program.
-There are also 12 electives.
+Upon completing the certificate program, students may enrol in the diploma program.
+There are six required courses in the diploma program and 12 electives.
 Students must complete four to earn a Business Administration Diploma.
 The Accounting Stream includes the indicated four electives (Automated Accounting, Managerial Accounting I, Managerial Accounting II, and Corporate Finance).

-A Work Experience Option, is available to all students but is not a required component of the program.
-It includes two work placements, one after the first year, and one after the second year.
+A Work Experience Option is available to all students but is not a required component of the program.
+It includes two work placements: one after the first year, and one after the second year.

-Applicants may be admitted into the Business Administration program based on one of the following pathways: academic, previous business studies and mature student/ experiential.
+Applicants may be admitted into the Business Administration program based on one of the following pathways: academic, previous business studies and mature student/experiential.